 Davey, R (On the Application Of) v Oxfordshire County Council

 Concerning decision making under the Care Act 2014

 All ER (D) 161 (May)

-This case concerned a decision made by the Legal Aid Agency in the fall out from its abandonment of the “two tier” policy.
+This case concerned a decision made by the Legal Aid Agency following its abandonment of the criminal contracts procurement process.

 R (HA) v Governing Body of Hampstead School

 Concerning the procedure followed when the School decided to educate one of its pupils off- site.

 Concerned the council tax support scheme and whether it was discriminatory on grounds of age or disability.